tutorial-3/multi-tenancy-gitops/doc/sfg-recipe.md

     > Make sure that the sterling toolkit pod does not throw any error.
     > Wait for 5 minutes until the database is fully initialized.

-1. Generate Helm Chart values.yaml for the Sterling File Gateway Helm Chart in the `multi-tenancy-gitops-services` repo; note that the default storage class is using `managed-nfs-storage` - if you are installing on ODF, set `RWX_STORAGECLASS=ocs-storagecluster-cephfs`.
+1. Generate Helm Chart values.yaml for the Sterling File Gateway Helm Chart in the `multi-tenancy-gitops-services` repo; note that the default storage class is using `managed-nfs-storage` - if you are installing on ODF, set `RWX_STORAGECLASS=thin`.

     ```
     cd multi-tenancy-gitops-services/instances/ibm-sfg-b2bi-prod